poses98/pikachu-replies/README.md

 # pikachu-replies
-Twitter bot made for old Twitter API using tweepy.
+Twitter bot made in 2021 for old Twitter API using tweepy.
 Not working nowadays as it has not been maintained.